Percy–Neville feud: Origins and context

 Wressle Castle in 2009: Forfeited by the Percys, it is possible they feared its loss to the Nevilles.

 Yorkshire's three ridings were divided among the crown (as Duke of Lancaster), the Percy family, Richard, 3rd Duke of York, and Richard Neville, 5th Earl of Salisbury.
-The King and the Duke of York do not seem to have visited Yorkshire very often, which Ralph Griffiths suggests meant that any tension would be solely between Percy and Neville.
+King Henry VI and the Duke of York do not seem to have visited Yorkshire very often, which Ralph Griffiths suggests meant that any tension would be solely between Percy and Neville.
 Since the city of York was the most important, the capital city of the north, it 'provided a focus for their rivalries'.
 It is not, he said, a coincidence that 'the two virtual battles between Percy and Neville in 1453 and 1454 were fought close to the city's walls'.
 He also suggests that Percy tenants may have been as anti-Neville as their lords, since their estates were contiguous, this could have encouraged rivalry and bred antagonism.
-As Professor Pollard has pointed out, Neville retained some of his knights from 'deep in Percy country, particularly southern Northumberland'.
+As A. J. Pollard has pointed out, Neville retained some of his knights from 'deep in Percy country, particularly southern Northumberland'.

-Griffiths has suggested that by the mid-fifteenth century, relations between Percy and Neville were 'poisoned by jealousy and resentment'.
-He has pointed out that Salisbury probably did not expect- and not receive- the assistance of the Raby branch of his family (by his father's first wife, Margaret Stafford), which he puts down to the previous feud between the two branches of the family, over the division of Westmorland's will.
+Griffiths has suggested that by the mid-15th century, relations between Percy and Neville were 'poisoned by jealousy and resentment'.
+He has pointed out that Salisbury probably did not expect — and not receive — the assistance of the Raby branch of his family (by his father's first wife, Margaret de Stafford), which he puts down to the previous feud between the two branches of the family, over the division of Westmorland's will.
 Robin Storey has also pointed out how Northumberland seems to have been receiving less royal favour than Salisbury.
 He points out that when trouble came, it was to be the earls' sons, not the lords, that would start it.
 The degree to which the two earls were assisting and encouraging the feud behind the scenes has also been questioned.
 Griffiths has said that Thomas and John were Salisbury's direct representatives in it.